ciaranj/plugin-simplecache/README.md

-# Simple Cache
+# Cacheity

 Simple cache plugin middleware caches responses on disk.

+Based on the original plugin-simplecache, but with some significant performance improvements
+- Cache hits are now up to 13× faster and use 45% less memory, with large payloads seeing over 90% latency reduction.
+- Streamlined miss handling and buffer reuse (-45–60% memory use on large bodies)
+- Reduced allocations per operation by ~20% overall
+- Improved concurrent hit performance (no longer contended)
+- Simplified and accelerated cache key generation (-75–88% time)
+- Achieved ~36% faster benchmarks overall and ~60% higher throughput

 ## Configuration